sumitgupta28/terraform/terraform-commands.md

 ### terraform workspace

-Terraform workspace allows to manage/store seprate env spepcific [like dev/uat/prod] state for the resources created with single set of configuration files.
+Terraform workspace allows to manage/store seprate env spepcific [like dev/uat/prod] state for the resources created with single set of parameterized configuration files.

 As our main goal is to have the same infrastructre created for all the enviroments using single set of configuration files. we might have some difference in enviorment like they can be in different region, or using different accounts.